8b-is/codexist/core/README.md

-# codex-core
+# codexist-core

-This crate implements the business logic for Codex.
-It is designed to be used by the various Codex UIs written in Rust.
+This crate implements the business logic for Codexist.
+It is designed to be used by the various Codexist UIs written in Rust.

 ## Dependencies

-Note that `codex-core` makes some assumptions about certain helper utilities being available in the environment.
+Note that `codexist-core` makes some assumptions about certain helper utilities being available in the environment.
 Currently, this support matrix is:

 ### macOS